Exactly solvable complex PT symmetry potential $A[\mathrm{sech}({\lambda}x) + i\tanh({\lambda}x)]$

 The work is organized as follows.
-In Sec.~\ref{Sec1}, we will give the exact solution for this potential.
-In Sec.~\ref{Sec2}, use the obtained exact solution to building-up scattering information.
-In Sec.~\ref{Sec3}, we obtained the bound states and energy eigenvalues, further more we found the bound states are the poles of the transmission and reflection coefficients.
+In Sec.~\ref{Sec1}, we give the exact solutions for this potential.
+In Sec.~\ref{Sec2}, use the exact solution to building up scattering information.
+In Sec.~\ref{Sec3}, we found there is no bound state for this potential.
 In Sec.~\ref{Sec.conclusion}, we will give some conclusions for this paper.